greenpeace/gpea-mw-petition-template/README.md

 ## To deploy the page onto the ftp server

-1. Run `npm run build` to check if the react app can be built normally.
+1. Run `yarn build:full or yarn build:production` to check if the react app can be built normally.
 (Optional if you have done it before)
-2. Run `npm run build-export` in order to build the app and export the static files.
+2. Run `ayrn export:full or yarn export:production` in order to build the app and export the static files.
 3. Now you should be able to find the output static files in the `out` folder.
 4. (Optional but preferred deploy option) Assuming you have configured the prerequisite of the ftp credientials.
-You can run `npm run deploy` to deploy the output to the destinated ftp server programmatically.
+You can run `yarn deploy:full or yarn deploy:production` to deploy the output to the destinated ftp server programmatically.

 ## Pretty-quick